OSLC/developing-oslc-applications/_harp/iotp_adaptor/environment-setup.md

     export JETTY_HOME=~/Applications/jetty-distribution-9.4.5.v20170502

 Next use the Eclipse Marketplace to install Eclipse Jetty if you want to be able to lanuch iotp-adaptor as a Jetty Webapp.
-Use `src/main/sebapp` as the WEbApp Folder so that changes made during debugging will be immediately available.
+Use `src/main/webapp` as the WebApp Folder so that changes made during debugging will be immediately available.
 Typically use `/iotp` as the Context Path.

 Add the following VM arguments: